Mobility Stretching Exercises

 Here is how Mobility should fit into your workouts:

-The mobility before a training session is utilized to improve positioning and better prepare the muscles to perform at their highest level, through activation techniques.
+First, the mobility before a training session is utilized to improve positioning and better prepare the muscles to perform at their highest level, through activation techniques.

 However, if you have specific muscles that prevent you from getting into the proper position needed for optimal performance, then these muscles should be fully mobilized both before and after training with active stretching and massaging techniques.